 Post-Natal Care for Puppies

-Very little care is required of the owner for the puppies during the first few weeks after birth.
-Natural instinct causes the mother to provide for most needs of the offspring.
-The best advice is to leave the new family alone as much as possible and simply watch for anything you feel might be abnormal.
+Very little care is required of the owner for puppies during the first few weeks after birth.
+Instinct causes the mother to provide for most needs of her offspring.
+The best advice is to leave the new family alone as much as possible.
+Simply watch for anything you feel might be abnormal.
+Ensure that the puppies are nursed within the first six (6) hours following birth.
+This provides antibodies that the puppies need to fight disease for the first 6-8 weeks of life.
+These antibodies are only absorbed during the first few hours after birth.

 Read more about post-natal care for puppies.